Kedwell, George

 May 1893 saw a major change for Kedwell on a professional level as he assumes the responsibility of the Dore Studio from John Pickering, located in Hart’s Buildings, 418 High Street.

-THE DORE STUDIO.-In another column, Mr. G. Kedwell announces that he has succeeded Mr. Pickering in the Dore Studio, Hart's Buildings, West Maitland.
-Mr. Kedwell is well-known as a jolly good fellow whose talents have always been at the disposal of promoters of charitable entertainments, and to those who have sat to and not under him, as a conscientious and able photographer.
+Mr. Kedwell is well-known as a jolly good fellow whose talents have always been at the disposal of promoters of charitable entertainments, and ... as a conscientious and able photographer.
 He now solicits the support of the public on his own account, and not only has he acquired all Mr. Pickering's negatives, but has added to the studio such modern accessories as will make it the most complete in Maitland.[5]

 The Dore Studio’s promotion relied on repetition rather than innovation, this advertisement (right) appearing regularly in the Mercury from August 1894 to July 1895.
 [6]

-Comments by the Mercury editorial writers also assisted Kedwell’s photographic profile, although these were not frequent.
+Comments by the Mercury editorial writers also assisted Kedwell’s photographic profile:

 Kedwell’s service to the community certainly did not escape notice and appreciation, with some misfortune for the Kedwell family in early 1900 being responded to by a show of public support.
-An ‘enthusiastic meeting’ was held to consider the best means of recognising Kedwell’s services to the town and district.
-[10] The outcome was a very successful complimentary benefit at the Town Hall.
+[8] the outcome being a very successful complimentary benefit at the Town Hall.
+[8]

 Just over a year later, misfortune was to visit Kedwell again, this time in the form of a fire at Hart’s Buildings, the origin of which was not determined.
 The damage was significant, with the rooms used by Kedwell being completely gutted and contents destroyed.
 [9]